 Your Biometrics Appointment

 Once your application is complete, submitted, and you have paid for the application and subsequent IHS fee, you will then be prompted to book your Biometrics enrolment appointment at your nearest VFS Global office in Australia.
-There are offices in: Canberra, Melbourne, Brisbane, Perth, and Sydney.
+There are offices in: Canberra, Melbourne, Brisbane, Perth, Adelaide, Hobart and Sydney.
+New Zealand: Auckland, Christchurch and Wellington.
+Canada: Vancouver, Toronto, Edmonton, Ottawa, Halifax and St John's.

 Do not stress about this appointment.
 There is no interviewing or interrogation as such.
 The staff at the biometric location are primarily concerned with obtaining your biometric data (fingerprints & digital photo) in addition to ensuring you have all the correct documentation required by UK authorities to make a decision on your visa application.